wlanslovenija/datastream/docs/usage.rst

 We provide a Django HTTP RESTful interface through django-datastream_ package.
-You can use it directly in your Django application, or check its source code to learn more how to integrate datastream API into your application.
+You can use it directly in your Django application, or check its source code to learn more how to integrate Datastream API into your application.

 .. _django-datastream: https://github.com/wlanslovenija/django-datastream